adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

   * The third network implements custom sockets-based servers that emulate the blockchain and fingerprinting test functions

 ## VI.
 Testing
+* To test the system, an over-voltage scenario will be implemented wherein the automated breakers must flip
+* The scenario will be run on each network without a cyber attack and the responsiveness of the network measured
+* The scenario will be run on each network with a cyber attack testing security controls and responsiveness will be measured
-* What tests will be used?
+* Network functionality will also be noted
-* How did we come up with these tests?
-* How were the tests deployed?
+* Criteria:
+  * If the network fails to protect against the attack, the network fails
+  * If the network fails to meet real-time specification, the network fails
+* Discussion of raw results
-* What are the raw results?
+  * When we have the results, the raw material will be discussed here

 ## VII.
 Discussion
-* How did we attempt to answer the research questions?
+* Restate the research questions:
+   * RQ1: How can Distributed Industrial Control Systems be designed for security from a system design standpoint using distributed cryptographic security controls?
+   * RQ2: How can these distributed security controls be applied and combined in ICS networks as a means to increase security?
-* Did we answer them?
+* Explain how we answered each
-* If so, what is the answer?
+* Explain the meaning of these discoveries

 ## VIII.
 Conclusion
-* Overview of the findings of the paper
+* Present a final overview of the findings of the paper